Fort Bragg WTB changes commanders and restructures to a Soldier Recovery Unit

 |0

-This work, Fort Bragg WTB changes commanders and restructures to a Soldier Recovery Unit [Image 2 of 2], by Isaac Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Bragg WTB changes commanders and restructures to a Soldier Recovery Unit, by Twana Atkinson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Bragg WTB changes commanders and restructures to a Soldier Recovery Unit

 LEAVE A COMMENT